-The proxies will be voted in favor of the above nominees unless a contrary specification is made in the proxy.
-The nominees have consented to serve as our directors if elected.
-However, if the nominees are unable to serve or for good cause will not serve as a director, the proxies will be voted for the election of such substitute nominee as our Board of Directors may designate.
+The proxies will be voted in favor of the above nominee unless a contrary specification is made in the proxy.
+The nominee has consented to serve as our director if elected.
+However, if the nominee is unable to serve or for good cause will not serve as a director, the proxies will be voted for the election of such substitute nominee as our Board of Directors may designate.